 What Is Lion's Mane Mushroom?

-Lion's Mane mushroom, scientifically known as Hericium erinaceus, is a distinctive edible fungus recognized for its long, shaggy spines that resemble a lion's mane.
-It naturally grows on hardwoods in temperate regions around the world.
+Lion’s Mane mushroom, scientifically known as Hericium erinaceus, is a distinctive edible fungus recognized for its long, shaggy spines that resemble a lion’s mane.
+Native to Asia, Europe, and North America, the mycelium grows in clumps on rotting hardwood trees, particularly oak, beech, and maple, often appearing in late summer or fall.

 This blend of delicious flavor and potential health benefits makes Lion’s Mane mushroom a popular choice for both cooking and supplementation.